chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Daniele Rosina.md

 # Important Background Information

 It is important context for the purposes of this discussion to be aware of two pieces of personal background information about myself.
-Both of these pieces of information are on UoB systems as I included them in my application and registration processes.
+Both of these pieces of information are on University systems, as I included them in my application and registration processes.

 Firstly, I am diagnosed with severe migraines, for which I am prescribed Sumatriptan (GP letter available on request).
 These migraines are debilitating and whilst they can occur indiscriminately, they are often brought-on or aggravated by excessive stress.
 I could not say for complete certainty if Mr Rosina is aware of this, however I have had migraine episodes in rehearsal previously and indeed had to take my medication for them in order to continue playing.
 I recall him asking after me during one of these events and my explaining the condition.